Boost your libido with aphrodisiac foods

 stimulating root

-The ginseng (ginseng panax) is the natural aphrodisiac par excellence of traditional Chinese medicine, which uses it for its vasodilatory properties.
-Its ability to enhance nitric oxide synthesis is believed to give ginseng its benefits against sexual dysfunction.
+Ginseng (ginseng panax) is the natural aphrodisiac par excellence in traditional Chinese medicine, which uses it for its vasodilatory properties.
+It is its improvement of nitric oxide synthesis that is believed to give ginseng its benefits against sexual disorders.

-It can be consumed in powder form, mixed in the morning with yogurt or orange juice for example, or as a decoction in hot water after the aromas have been released overnight.
+It can be consumed in powder form, mixed in the morning with yogurt or orange juice for example, or as a decoction in hot water, after the aromas have diffused throughout the night.

-3 grams of ginseng per day are recommended by some studies.
+3 grams of ginseng per day are recommended by certain studies.

 3. Maca

-Two rare alkaloids, macaenes and macamides, would be responsible for these effects in men and women.
+Two rare alkaloids, macaenes and macamides, are believed to be responsible for these effects in both men and women.
 This study highlighted these effects.

-Maca is usually consumed as a powder, to add to our smoothies, juices, pancakes… It is also available as an extract, in capsules or in liquid form.
+Maca is generally consumed in powder form, to be added to smoothies, juices, pancakes… It is also available as an extract, in capsules, or in liquid form.

 4. Bois bandé